-This version, made with baking powder, is a very simple fry bread with no extra fat or eggs.
-It's an excellent choice for fry bread tacos.
-Top them with shredded taco-seasoned beef or a ground beef mixture.
+This version, made with all-purpose flour and baking powder, is a very simple fry bread with no extra fat or eggs.
+It's an excellent choice to go with a hearty stew or chili, or make Indian fry bread tacos with seasoned ground beef and your favorite toppings (see below).
+Or serve the fry bread with honey, maple syrup, or fruit jam or preserves.

-This recipe makes four small fry bread loaves and the recipe is easily scaled up for more.
+This recipe makes four small fry bread loaves; the recipe is easily scaled up for a larger family.

 - 1 cup all-purpose flour